mleyvar/go-serial-comm-sample/README.md

 # go-serial-comm-sample
 Example of implementation of a program for reading and writing data for serial port

-Thios sample use go.bug.st/serial.v1   library.
+This sample use go.bug.st/serial.v1   library.

 Configuration: